go-chi/chi/README.md

 ## Router design

-Chi's router is based on a kind of [Patricia Radix trie](https://en.wikipedia.org/wiki/Radix_tree).
+chi's router is based on a kind of [Patricia Radix trie](https://en.wikipedia.org/wiki/Radix_tree).
+The router is fully compatible with `net/http`.

 Built on top of the tree is the `Router` interface:

 ```go